Plain-English glossary · Permitting & process

 Notice of Commencement (NOC)

-A Notice of Commencement is a document recorded with the county clerk before construction starts on most Florida projects above a value threshold.
+A Notice of Commencement is a document recorded with the county clerk before construction starts on any Florida project with a direct contract price over $2,500 (Fla.
+Stat.
+713.13, via the exemption in 713.02(5)).
 It names the owner, contractor, and lender, anchors lien rights under Florida's construction-lien law, and must be in place before the first inspection.

 In plain English